andreasvc/subsequences/README.md

                     and write the results to dir/A_B for file A compared to B.
         --bracket   input is in the form of bracketed trees:
-                    (S (DT one) (RB per) (NN line)) --pos       when --bracket is enabled, included POS tags with tokens.
+                    (S (DT one) (RB per) (NN line)) --pos       when --bracket is enabled, include POS tags with tokens.